 Description:

 This screen is used to refund the items to pharmacy.
 The documents saved in pharmacy sales(of source type doctor and cash) will be called by their reference number and the stock of the pharmacy get increased upon saving the record.
+After Pharmacy Sales

 Functional Information